The Ron Halmshaw Award

 Details of the award:

-The prize is in the form of a certificate and a fixed award sum (£350) by cash from the Ron Halmshaw Fund.
+The prize is in the form of a certificate, a fixed award sum (£350) by cash from the Ron Halmshaw Fund and an invitation to the NDT Annual Conference Dinner with one night's accommodation.
 (In the case of non-members, part of the prize would be one year's membership.)

 Frequency: Yearly, if a suitable candidate is deemed.